Best-Rated Refrigerators

 How much electricity does a fridge use?

 Consumers have a huge range of fridge/freezer options to choose from in the 350L to 450L bracket.
-We’ve gone straight down the middle, and taken a look at the running costs that can be expected for an 400L (approx) model.
+We’ve gone straight down the middle, and taken a look at the running costs that can be expected for a 400L (approx) model.

 Star rating Annual energy use Annual running cost